Lisa Cremeans, MMDS, MLS(ASCP)CM, SMCM, MBCM

 Workforce initiatives, recruitment and retention of clinical laboratory science professionals, laboratory safety, interprofessional education and practice in healthcare, and patient safety.

 Service at local, state, and national levels.
-CLS Service Society Advisor, Department of Allied Health Sciences Interprofessional Education and Practice Committee, North Carolina Society for Clinical Laboratory Science Treasurer, American Society for Clinical Laboratory Science Choosing Wisely Committee.
+CLS Service Society Advisor, Department of Allied Health Sciences Interprofessional Education and Practice Committee, North Carolina Society for Clinical Laboratory Science President, American Society for Clinical Laboratory Science Choosing Wisely Committee.